-The power of myths and our understanding of weight control
+The power of myths and our understanding of the causes of weight gain

 At one time or another we’ve all experienced the jaw-dropping discovery that something we believed to be true, isn’t.
 I still can recall the unsettling moments in my childhood when I found out the truth about Santa Claus and the tooth fairy!